 We live in a plastic society.
-During the past 90 years plastics (synthetic polymers) have become an integral part of our daily lives.
+During the past 90 years plastics (synthetic polymers) have become an integral part of daily life.
 This course will survey the past, present, and future of the chemistry of these essential materials.
-We will discuss the preparation of polymers under radical chain, step-reaction, ionic, and coordination conditions.
-Then we will consider methods of characterization of polymers, both experimental and theoretical.
-Finally we will examine commercial polymers and polymer technology.
+Students will discuss preparation of polymers under radical chain, step-reaction, ionic, and coordination conditions.
+Then students will consider methods of characterization of polymers, both experimental and theoretical.
+Finally, students will examine commercial polymers and polymer technology.
 Prerequisites: a grade of C or better in CHY 253 and 373.
 Cr 3.

 CHY 351 Advanced Organic Chemistry